Become an EPIC Partner

 - I AM Dance

 Sports programs for females entering high school-senior year of school and enrolled in an OPS Nebraska State Activities Association Sport.
-OPS female sports programs are eligible to receive matching grant funds from EPIC if they meet the following requirements.
+OPS female sports programs are eligible to receive grant funds from EPIC if they meet the following requirements.

 Examples of OPS Schools from prior funding: